-Macro-Financial Assistance (MFA) is a policy-based financial instrument of untied and undesignated balance-of-payments support to partner third countries.
-It takes the form of medium/long-term loans or grants, or a combination of these, and complements financing provided in the context of an International Monetary Fund's reform programme.
+Macro-Financial Assistance (MFA) is a form of financial aid extended by the EU to partner countries experiencing a balance of payments crisis.
+It takes the form of medium/long-term loans or grants, or a combination of these, and is only available to countries benefiting from a disbursing International Monetary Fund programme.

 MFA is designed for countries geographically, economically and politically close to the EU.
 These include candidate and potential candidate countries, countries bordering the EU covered by the European Neighbourhood Policy (ENP) and, in certain circumstances, other third countries.

 MFA is exceptional in nature and is mobilised on a case-by-case basis to help countries dealing with serious balance-of-payments difficulties.
 Its objective is to restore a sustainable external financial situation, while encouraging economic adjustments and structural reforms.
 MFA is intended strictly as a complement to International Monetary Fund (IMF) financing.

 As a rule, MFA funds are paid to beneficiary countries' central banks and in general can be used however the government sees fit, be it for reserves, foreign exchange market intervention or as direct budget support.
 Unlike other forms of financial aid with macroeconomic objectives from the European Commission, such as the Instrument for Pre-accession, the European Neighbourhood and Partnership Instrument, or the European Development Fund, MFA is an emergency assistance measure that is not meant to provide regular financial support for economic and social development.

 The amount of MFA is determined on a case-by-case basis by the EU in consultation with international financial institutions, particularly the IMF.
 It is based on the residual external financing needs of the country seeking MFA funds and takes into account financial assistance provided by other sources to ensure that the burden is shared fairly between the EU and other donors.